zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Faceted” (faceted) refers to something having many  sides, or many aspects, if we’re using it more metaphorically.
 Here it refers to an actual stone that has many different sides to it.
 “Luster” (luster) refer s to the shine of light that is reflected by something.
 It’s an adjective usually u sed to talk about jewelry or things like silver.
 Don’t confuse “luster” with “lu st” (lust).
 “Lust” is sexual desire.
 We’re not talking about that here.
 We’re talking ab out something very different.

 Ellie says, “Isn’t it exquisite (exquisite)?”
 “Exqu isite” is an adjective used to describe something that is very beautiful, that is very, we might say, “refined” or “elegant.”
 We might describe a beautiful diamond as  being “exquisite.”
 It means it’s very, very beautiful.
 Nathan says, “That’s bea utiful, but it’s not really what I’m looking for.”
 Ellie says, “No problem” – okay, in o ther words.
 “How about this piece?”
 She shows him another piece of jewelry.
 “It  has a lovely color and cut and it’s in a gold setting.”
-A “cut” (cut) refers t o the way that a stone or a crystal is cut by a jeweler, a person who works with stones an d jewels.
+A “cut” (cut) refers to the way that a stone or a crystal is cut by a jeweler, a person who works with stones an d jewels.

 Diamonds in particular have different cuts, and the  different cuts make the diamond look different.
 The light is reflected diff erently depending on the cut of the diamond.
 If you’ve ever bought a ring for your wife or girlfriend, you know what I’m talking about.
 Ellie mentions this particu lar stone is in a “gold setting.”
 “Gold” (gold) is a kind of metal.
 It’s often referr ed to as a “precious metal,” just like “precious stone.”
 A precious metal is a more e xpensive, a rarer, metal.